filipecalasans/realTimePlot/README.md

 Real Time plot is a library based on QCustomPlot which provides Qt/C++ primitives to ease building real time plot UI.

+# Features

+* Dynamic Window-length.
+* Multi-plot lines in the same graph area.
+* Dynamic Refresh rate.
+* Play/Pause presentation.
+* Defines custom Qt UI element that can be used in the QtCreator editor for static layouts.

 # Dependencies

 * Qt >= 5.11